mnijhum/privacy-policy-analyze-chrome-extension/README.md

 5. **Test the Extension**:

-   - Click the extension icon in the Chrome toolbar, if available, to test its functionality.
+   - Go to any website and click the extension icon in the Chrome toolbar, if available, to test its functionality.
+Click `Analyze Privacy Policy` button and it will automatically fetch any page containing privacy policy and send it to the backend server and show the output.
    - If the extension does not appear in the toolbar, you can pin it by clicking the puzzle icon (Extensions) and selecting the pin next to your extension.

 6. **Update the Extension** (if you make changes):